This post may contain affiliate links. For more information, please read my disclosure policy.

 Notebooking Pages is an awesome resource for any homeschooler.
 Essentially you have the kids read, research, or study a topic.
 It can be the U.S. Presidents, explorers, states, countries, birds, science, trees, etc. There’s no limit to the range of topics you can use for notebooking pages.
 You print up a page for the children.
 They write about what they learned.
 My 1st grader writes a sentence.
 My 11th grader writes a short essay.
 The children also have the option of illustrating their notebook page.
 You end up with a beautiful record of everything your children studied over the year.

 Morning time is a beautiful ritual to begin the homeschool day.
 It can also be a lovely regrouping time in the middle of the day.
 My family tends to have ‘morning time’ over lunch.
-The Morning Basket is a guide to helping you set up and create a beautiful morning time for your family, a morning time routine which will become the heart of your homeschool.
+Pam created morning time plans to help you set up and create a beautiful morning time for your family, a morning time routine that will become the heart of your homeschool.

 Don’t miss this practical guide to organizing your homeschool.
 Dr. Melanie Wilson walks you through every step you need to take to get your homeschool life in order.
 Seriously, it’s a week-by-week approach to organization.
 You begin in January with daily devotions and daily routine challenges.
-December ends with a curriculum review and getting getting the house company ready.
-It’s just what you need to organize your homeschool life in 2017!
+December ends with a curriculum review and getting the house company ready.
+It’s just what you need to organize your homeschool life!

 Which resources do you use to create a well-run homeschool in your home?